ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * The 'client_cred' parameter is present in the Join Request and its value is not an eligible authentication credential (e.g., it is not of the format accepted in the group) (OPT8).

-* The 'client_cred' parameter is present but does not include the 'cnonce' and 'client_cred_verify' parameters.
+* The 'client_cred' parameter is present, but the 'cnonce' and 'client_cred_verify' parameters are not present.

-* The 'client_cred' parameter is not present while the joining node is not going to join the group exclusively as a Subscriber, and any of the following conditions holds:
+* The 'client_cred' parameter is not present while the joining node is not requesting to join the group exclusively as a Subscriber, and any of the following conditions holds:

-    -  The KDC does not store an eligible authentication credential (e.g., of the format accepted in the group) for the joining node.
+  -  The KDC does not store an eligible authentication credential for the joining node (e.g., of the format accepted in the group).

-    -  The KDC stores multiple eligible authentication credentials (e.g., of the format accepted in the group) for the joining node.
+  -  The KDC stores multiple eligible authentication credentials for the joining node (e.g., of the format accepted in the group).

 * The 'scope' parameter is not present in the Join Request, or it is present and specifies any set of permissions not included in the list defined in {{scope}}.

 A 4.00 (Bad Request) error response from the KDC to the joining node MAY have content format application/ace-groupcomm+cbor and contain a CBOR map as payload.

 The CBOR map MAY include the 'kdcchallenge' parameter.
-If present, this parameter is a CBOR byte string, which encodes a newly generated 'kdcchallenge' value that the Client can use when preparing a new Join Request.
+If present, this parameter is a CBOR byte string, with value a newly generated 'kdcchallenge' value that the Client can use when preparing a new Join Request.
 In such a case, the KDC MUST store the newly generated value as the 'kdcchallenge' value associated with the joining node, which replaces the currently stored value (if any).

 Upon receiving the Join Response, if 'kdc_cred' is present but the Client cannot verify the PoP evidence, the Client MUST stop processing the Join Response and MAY send a new Join Request to the KDC.